bibin-jaimon/InterviewKit-iOS/README.md

 - Is array refernce type or value stype?
 What about strings?
 - What is copy on write

+- Explain memory management in iOS
+- What is weak and unowned
+- What is ARC
+- Explain weak and strong refences in Swift

 > 🚀 Explain the design principle that you follows while developing a software [#12](https://github.com/bibin-jaimon/2023-ios-interview-prep/issues/12#issue-2086920279)

 > 🚀 How to create a generic protocol in Swift [#13](https://github.com/bibin-jaimon/2023-ios-interview-prep/issues/13#issue-2086925400)